bhupeshve/spheroidAnalysis/README.md

 Date: September 22, 2023

 Description: This script analyses the spheroids and outputs Offset value (in μm), Area of ROI (in pixels), Total (Integrated) intensity, Mean Intensity, Median intensity, Std.
-Deviation of Intensity, Maximum intensity in the excel sheet
+Deviation of Intensity, Maximum intensity in the excel sheet.
+The excel provides these values in a region of length specified by the 'offset length' variable.

 Usage: This script requires spheroidAnalysis.m, calc_intensity.m and get_conv_hull.m in the same folder as this script.
 User needs to input the name of the image to be process ONLY IN TIF format.
 User also needs to specify the size of the spheroids from the experiments and adjust the minComponentSize to remove the noise from the image.
 Also dilation_radius can be increased if the image contains larger holes which needs to be filled.